alina-tabish/2D-tilemap-based-game/README.md

-# 2D Tilemap Based Game
+# The Maze Runner - A 2D Tilemap Based Game

 A 2D tilemap based game inspired by the Maze Runner movie implemented in Java.